 Heavy snow squalls can occur, generating from 1 to 2 feet of snow and occasionally 4 feet or more.
-Lake effect snowfall often extends into the Mohawk Valley and inland as far as the southern Finger Lakes and nearby southern tier of counties.
+Lake effect snowfall often extends into the Mohawk Valley and inland as far as the Finger Lakes and southern tier of counties.

 Counties to the lee of Lake Erie are subject to heaviest snow in November and December.
 As the lake surface gradually freezes by midwinter, these snows diminish.

 Areas near Lake Ontario, especially those to the southeast and east, are exposed to severe snow squalls well into February.
 Ontario is deeper than Erie and generally retains considerable open water throughout the winter months.